mkyleUD/Caviness-HPC-Intro/_episodes/00-hpc-intro.md

 >
 > How do you think using a large-scale computing system will be different from using your laptop?
 > Talk to your neighbor about some differences you may already know about, and some
-> differences/difficulties you imagine you may run into.
+> differences or difficulties you imagine you may run into.
 {: .challenge}

 ## On Command Line